nastacio/nastacio.github.io/_posts/2023-05-31-life-death-stories.md

 _“My personal story is not that important.”_

-Stories don’t need to be long; just look at Sean Hill’s Very Short Story Tweet-sized stories, with quick arcs that engage our imagination in ways one would not think possible.
+Stories don’t need to be long; just look at [Sean Hill’s Very Short Story Tweet-sized stories](https://twitter.com/VeryShortStory), with quick arcs that engage our imagination in ways one would not think possible.

 Stories don’t need to be fantastic; they need life behind them.
 For the right audience, they will propagate that life through words.

 ---

-## Master your story
+## Master Your Story

 Regular stories form life, but why don’t we want to tell them anymore?
 Why do we see students abdicating their still-developing storytelling gifts to chat boxes that can barely shuffle words into semi-coherence?
 Why do professionals hurt their careers by deferring their reasoning to machines that can’t tell facts from hallucinations?